endijsbertans/EasyTask-Angular-App/README.md

 # EasyTask
-Oldschool Angular app that uses modules, has predefined array of users, for which you can add / complete tasks
+Oldschool Angular app that uses **modules**, has predefined array of users, for which you can add / complete tasks

 ![img.png](img.png)